veeam/blksnap/doc/README-upstream-kernel.md

 ## Work in progress and news

-There is a work in progress for "v7", is possible view/test it from [this branch](https://github.com/SergeiShtepa/linux/tree/blksnap-master) of a linux fork git.
+There is a work in progress for "v7", is possible view/test it from branch [blksnap-lk6.8-rc1](https://github.com/SergeiShtepa/linux/tree/blksnap-lk6.8-rc1) of a linux fork git.

 For testing this version, [the blksnap branch master](https://github.com/veeam/blksnap/tree/master) must be used updated with the latest commits, to have library, tools and tests working with new upstream version.